mikeszabi/hairkiller/docs/hk_full_app_api.md

 Each frame may include:

-- Green detection boxes and yellow center markers when detection is enabled.
+- Green detection boxes and yellow center markers when detection and live overlay are enabled.
 - Yellow loaded target overlays when `/seq/show_targets?enabled=true` is active.
+- Calibration red-dot and HSV mask overlays when calibration overlay flags are active.
 - Red crosshair for the current walking target.

 ### `GET /sse/detection`